digitalrightswatch/digitalrightswatch.org.au/content/blog/ai-transcription-in-healthcare.md

 cardImage: /images/ai-transcription-square.png
 summary: >-
   AI transcription software is being increasingly rolled out across Australia, including in General Practice, Specialist, and Pediatric care settings.

   We’ll be working hard to make sure the introduction of AI into healthcare is done with privacy and safety at the forefront.

-  Join our campaign for Australians to control their own data with a right to delete in Australian privacy law.
 ---
 **AI transcription software is being increasingly rolled out across Australia**, including in General Practice, Specialist, and Pediatric care settings.